What You Need to Know About Austrian Citizenship Law

 - Have secure income and sufficient financial means

 - no criminal record

 - In 2019, a resolution was passed expanding facilitated citizenship acquisition for descendants of individuals threatened by persecution or persecuted during the Holocaust.
 By submitting official documents or other proof that shows the individual is a direct descendant of a persecuted citizen, it is possible to get Austrian citizenship.
 If your ancestors fled Austria prior to 15 May 1955 owing to Nazi regime’s persecution, their Austrian citizenship can be restored.
 If you are a direct descendant of such a citizen, you can get dual citizenship in Austria without giving up your Israeli passport as per Austrian citizenship law.

 Contact our emigration experts

-A key area of focus at the law offices of Cohen, Decker, Pex and Brosh lies in providing comprehensive assistance for obtaining Austrian citizenship.
+A key area of focus at our law offices lies in providing comprehensive assistance for obtaining Austrian citizenship.
 We begin every consultation with a thorough assessment of your unique situation, family history, financial condition and other needs.
 Following the consultation, we outline the most suitable pathway to Austria citizenship permitted under Austria citizenship law.